thompsonplyler/thompsonplyler/README.md

   - 💀 (horror movies) *Martyrs (2008)*, *Fear Street*, *Hereditary*
   - 📺 *Mad Men*, *Handmaid's Tale*, *This is Us*, *Breaking Bad*, RIP *The OA*, RIP Archive *81*
   - 🎮 *League of Legends*, *Disco Elysium*, *Planescape: Torment*, *Pathfinder: Wrath of the Righteous*, *Doom: Eternal*
+- Yes, I am the anti-TL;DR. Why use 20 words when you can use 20,000?

 ### :coffee: I'd love to hear from you! :coffee:
 <p align="center">